Kinnoull Hill: Awards

 In 2009 and again in 2010, Kinnoull Hill was awarded Green Flag status.

 In 2010, Kinnoull Hill Woodland Park also came runner up in Scotland's Finest Woods Awards.

 Management

 Kinnoull Hill Woodland Park is managed in a partnership between Forestry and Land Scotland and Perth & Kinross Council.
 A Users Group has also been established for many years and supports the management of the Woodland Park through a Management Committee.
-Branklyn Garden was built by Dorothy Renton and her husband on the hill.
-The house and garden are owned by the National Trust.
+Branklyn Garden was built by Dorothy Renton and her husband in the western foothills of Kinnoull Hill.
+The house and garden are owned by the National Trust for Scotland.

+In 1793, wild roses which were discovered on the hill were transplanted into an extensive nearby nursery owned by James Dickson and James Brown.
+At its peak, the nursery employed around eighty people.

 Sculptures

 Woodland sculptures created by Pete Bowsher have been erected in the Woodland Park.
-There are 14 sculptures reflecting the animals and plants of the park.
+There are fourteen sculptures reflecting the animals and plants of the park.

 Suicide location

 The hill's summit has become well-known as a location for suicides.
 In 2015 it became "highlighted as a national area of concern for completed suicides".
 That same year, 20-year-old Forfar Athletic player Jack Syme committed suicide at Kinnoull Hill.

 In early January 2002, Daniela Smith, a 31-year-old mother-of-two, pushed her infant children off the hill's summit while they were strapped in their pushchair, before throwing herself off.
 Their bodies were discovered on a ledge about 100 ft below the summit on 15 January.

 The bodies of two men were found below the hill in 2014.